Test Complete

 It includes neural pathways (tracts) that

-1. transmit signals from the brain to the cerebellum and medulla; and
+1. transmit signals from the brain to the cerebellum and medulla.

 2. tracts that carry signals from the spine up into the thalamus.